-For decades, FFPE human tissue samples have enhanced research and enabled groundbreaking healthcare discoveries.
+FFPE human tissue samples have enhanced research for decades and enabled groundbreaking healthcare discoveries.
 If you’re new to the FFPE preservation process, you may be curious about this method of tissue conservation that modern scientists swear by.

 To keep collected specimens in pristine condition, they must undergo the FFPE preservation process.
 FFPE stands for Formalin-Fixed Paraffin-Embedded tissue.
 What exactly does that mean?
 FFPE is a form of preservation for biospecimens, involving fixing them in formalin and embedding each sample in paraffin wax to keep the cells intact.
 FFPE tissue samples enhance scientific research and diagnostic development.
 Let’s take a look at what tissue samples undergo during the FFPE preservation process.

-Before starting the FFPE process, tissue blocks need to be collected from a donor.
-The accumulated specimens can be sourced from donors with both diseased and normal tissue.
 After excision, the tissue samples are fixed in a solution of 10% neutral-buffered formalin, stopping any biological or cellular activity in the specimen.
-Formalin conjoins proteins within the tissue to form chemical bonds resulting in stable protein structures that aren’t able to perform their biological functions.
+Formalin conjoins proteins within the tissue to form chemical bonds, resulting in stable protein structures that cannot perform their biological functions.
 At this point, the natural decay process of tissue is halted altogether.
 After 18–24 hours, the samples are dehydrated using ethanol to eliminate any water that may disrupt the preservation effect of the paraffin wax.
-The specimen is then embedded in paraffin wax ensuring the tissue can easily be cut into slices of differing sizes to mount on a microscopic slide for analysis or testing.
+The specimen is then embedded in paraffin wax, ensuring the tissue can easily be cut into different-sized slices to mount on a microscopic slide for analysis or testing.

 FFPE samples are a staple for modern research.
 The mainstream use of FFPE human tissue is for a scientific application called immunohistochemistry (IHC).
 IHC is one of the most common types of immunostaining.
 During the immunostaining process, tissue sections are mounted on a slide and soaked in a solution containing antibodies that bind to particular structures or proteins.
-IHC stains aid in visualizing antibodies which, in turn, reveal what antigens are present in the tissue sample.
+IHC stains aid in visualizing antibodies, which, in turn, reveal what antigens are present in the tissue sample.

 FFPE tissue samples have become a favorite for researchers and laboratories worldwide.
 However, this isn’t the only preservation technique out there.
 Fresh frozen specimens are also trusted by scientific researchers around the globe.
 Let’s take a look at the main differences between these protective measures.

-Compared to fresh frozen biospecimens, FFPE samples have numerous advantages including decreased cost, easier storage, increased availability, and multiple-use scenarios for scientific purposes.
+Compared to fresh frozen biospecimens, FFPE samples have numerous advantages, including decreased cost, easier storage, increased availability, and multiple-use scenarios for scientific purposes.
 Below are 3 reasons to consider FFPE tissue samples over fresh frozen biospecimens:

 If you’d like to experiment with FFPE human tissue samples, Superior BioDiagnostics is the biobank for you.
 With thousands of specimens collected from a variety of anatomical sites, our biorepository has what you need to further your research.
 We ship malignant, normal, and disease-state human tissue samples to commercial laboratories, pharmaceutical developers, leading researchers, and more.